Welcome to our Governors’ section.

 Mr Mark Woodhall- Vice Chair

-As a newly co-opted governor, I am looking forward to playing an active role in assisting with further development of the school, building on the impressive foundations which have been put in place.
+As co-opted governor, I am looking forward to playing an active role in assisting with further development of the school, building on the impressive foundations which have been put in place.

 Having worked for the FA for 17 years across a variety of different roles; from facility development and governance to identifying funding support, I am keen to support the head, staff and governors in any way I can to help the school to move forward positively for the benefit of every pupil.